codebysarah/codebysarah.github.io/README.md

 Be sure to visit your github page (username.github.io) to check if it is working!
 If all is in order, you can now keep editing and developing on the `source` branch in your repository.
 To update the builds, just run `npm run deploy` (You don't have to switch branches to do this - stay on `source`).

+#### An additional note if you want a Custom Domain

+You can usually just save a Custom Domain in the Settings section of your repository, or add a CNAME file to the repo.
+However, in this case, every time a new production build deploys, it wipes out the CNAME file.
+To get around this, you can update the `predeploy` command in your package.json like so:

+`"predeploy": "npm run build && cp CNAME build/CNAME"`

+This will copy over your CNAME file in the `source` branch to the deployed build on `master`.

 Happy coding!